 Our Impact

-The Ohio START Program is currently being implemented in 46 counties throughout the state.
-Each county program employees at least 1 START caseworker and 1 START Family Peer Mentor who partner to serve a caseload of 10-12 families.
-To date, the program has served 632 families, 1870 individuals and 1044 children.
+Ohio START (Sobriety, Treatment and Reducing Trauma) is currently being implemented in 57 counties throughout Ohio.
+Each county employs at least one Ohio START caseworker and one Family Peer Mentor who work together as a dyad to serve a caseload of up to 12 families, providing intensive, family-centered support.
+To date, Ohio START has served more than 1,600 families and reached over 2,800 children statewide.

 Ohioans served